adriansteffan/steam-icons-api/README.md

 in the root directory.
 As this will build the list of hashes while respecting Valve's rate limits, this might take a few hours.

-After completing the setup, start the contianer with
+After completing the setup, start the container with

 ```
 docker-compose up -d